jtauber/ryland/README.md

 ## Data Function

-To pull data directly from a JSON file in a template:
+To pull data directly from a JSON or YAML file in a template:

 ```html
 <div>